 Evacuation:: The signal for an evacuation is an announcement over the intercom system.
 Everyone must report to the pre-designated evacuation site in an orderly manner, with his/her class.
-Keep away from the dangerous situations.
+Keep away from dangerous situations.
 Return to the classroom when instructed to do so.

-Extra-Curricular: Contact your home district to participate in extracurricular activities.
+Extra-Curricular: Students are encouraged to participate in extracurricular activities with their home district.
+Contact your home district for more information.